 The external test looks at how the document aligns itself with facts, dates, and persons from its world.
 The facts from archaeology and history validate the historical accuracy of the Bible.
-In previous articles, we have provided many examples of archaeological verification of the historical accuracy of the Bible. {1}
+In our booklet, A Biblical View on Archaeology, I provide many examples of archaeological verification of the historical accuracy of the Bible.